hyperledger-labs/fabric-operations-console/packages/athena/docs/_permissions.md

 ### 1. CouchDB (local usernames)
-- **Notes** - this will use the CouchDB instance that OpTools normally uses for internal data. the usernames (and api keys) will be stored in the settings doc. *passwords are salted and hashed.*
+- **Notes** - this will use the CouchDB instance that the console normally uses for internal data. the usernames (and api keys) will be stored in the settings doc. *passwords are uniquely salted and hashed.*
-- **Login** - the list of users that can login is determined by the settings doc.
-Adding or removing users can be accomplished on the console UI.
+- **Login** - the list of users that can login is stored in the settings doc in the console database.
+Adding or removing users can be accomplished on the console UI by using the `Access` tab.
 - **Roles** - roles can be assigned to users via the console UI using the `Access` tab.
 - **API keys** - keys can be created via the console UI using the `Access` tab.
 - **How to enable** - enable this setting by using the gear icon on the `Access` tab. alternatively the setting `auth_scheme` should be set to `couchdb`.